 Q: Is the board secretive about the content areas we should expect on the certifying examination?

 A: The American Board of Dermatology has created a content grid that maps the various subjects found on the certifying examination.
 This content grid is used when constructing the examinations of the board and is made available for review by residents and diplomates (see Primary Certification Exam - Examination Content).

 Not every item on the content grid is represented equally on the test.
 Subspecialty competency percentages are defined for each examination.
 Examples for the Certification Exam include medical dermatology (55 percent), pediatric dermatology (10 percent), dermatopathology (15 percent), surgical dermatology (10 percent), and dermatology basic sciences (10 percent).

 The board makes a strong effort to include timely and evidence-based questions with one best answer.
 All questions are created using evidence-based review, revised and reviewed thoroughly by the test review committee, and re-reviewed by the final examination committee.

-Do residents from smaller programs have a harder time passing the certifying exam?
+Q: Do residents from smaller programs have a harder time passing the certifying exam?

-There’s no data to suggest that there is any significant variance in passing rates for the certifying exam based on residency program size.
+A: There is no data to suggest that there is any significant variance in passing rates for the certifying exam based on residency program size.